worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 ### Restart Identity Operations

 > 1. Restart identity operations in the signup sequencer.
+> 2. Add the new deployment to the router.

 Work performed in the [step](#roll-back-the-signup-sequencer) above will ensure that the signup sequencer will restart from the last known good state on chain and continue to submit identities